It was playwright and novelist Oscar Wilde who penned the famous words, “It was only in the theatre that I lived.”

 “Even when I was acting in Los Angeles, I found myself writing a lot,” Hennig said.
 “I lived in LA for three years and that’s pretty much where a lot of my good friends live now, so coming back here and kind of secluding myself helped me recharge and refocus on my career.”

-Hennig has partnered with YouNow, a live broadcasting service where users from the U.S., Australia and Austria can stream live video content.
+Hennig has partnered with YouNow, a live broadcasting service where users from across the globe can stream live video content.
 Hennig became a partner about two years ago while acting in LA.
-His first two livestreams resulted in about 12,400 subscribers, and he started streaming routinely in April 2017.
+His first two livestreams resulted in about 12,400 fans; he started streaming routinely in April 2017.
 After only two months of producing regular content, Hennig was invited to VidCon, an online video conference for notable internet personalities.

 Hennig’s topics range from relationships to bullying.